cocos/cocos-docs/en/editor/publish/wechatgame-plugin.md

 # WeChat Mini Games Engine Plugin Instructions

-> **Note**: Some platforms only have Chinese documentation available when visiting the platforms website.
+> **Note**: some platforms only have Chinese documentation available when visiting the platforms website.
 It may be necessary to use Google Translate in-order to review the documentation.

 The **Game Engine Plugin** is a new feature added to **WeChat v7.0.7**, which has the official version of the __Cocos Creator__ engine built in.
 If the plugin is enabled in the first game the player experiences, all games that also have the plugin enabled do not need to download the __Cocos Creator__ engine again, just use the same version of the engine directly from the public plugin library, or incremental update the engine.

-For example, when a player has played an A game developed using __Cocos Creator__ v1.0.2, and the A game already enabled this plugin.
-Then he played the B Game, also developed by v1.0.2, and would not have needed to redownload the __Cocos Creator__ engine if the B game had also enabled this plugin.
-Even if the B Game is developed using __Cocos Creator__ v1.0.3, WeChat only needs to incremental update the difference between the two engine versions.
-This will drastically reduce the download counts of mini games, and improve the startup speed of mini games by 0.5-2s for a better user experience.
+For example, when a player has played an A game developed using __Cocos Creator__ v2.2.0, and the A game already enabled this plugin.
+Then he played the B Game, also developed by v2.2.0, and would not have needed to redownload the __Cocos Creator__ engine if the B game had also enabled this plugin.
+Even if the B Game is developed using __Cocos Creator__ v2.2.1, WeChat only needs to incremental update the difference between the two engine versions.
+This will drastically reduce the download counts of mini games, and improve the startup speed of mini games by 0.5~2s for a better user experience.

 ## How to use